The Fantastic Leslie: Post Leslie

 Andrew Hansen is a member of The Chaser team, who have produced six TV shows, Andrew being in five of them, including Logie Award winning CNNNN and AFI Award winning The Chaser's War on Everything, as well as three musicals/stage shows, including The Chaser's Age of Terror Variety Hour which toured Australia in 2008.

 Cameron Bruce, after leaving The Fantastic Leslie, joined Karma County as part of the backing band for a Carole King Tribute show, Tapestry.
 He has also been a part-time floating member of Pinky Beecroft's White Russians, and the Beautiful Girls.
 He was a third of comedy/musical trio GUD, along with Paul McDermott and Mick Moriarty, and progressed onto playing in his own and Paul Kelly's band, and playing keyboards for both Good News Week and The Sideshow.

-Tom Gleeson currently has a quiz show on the ABC called Hard Quiz which is a spin off of his segment on The Weekly with Charlie Pickering named Hard Chat.
+Tom Gleeson had a long-running quiz show on the ABC called Hard Quiz, a spin off of his segment on The Weekly with Charlie Pickering named Hard Chat.
 In 2019 he won the Gold Logie Award for Most Popular Personality on Australian Television.

-Bruce Braybrooke is now the drummer in The Beautiful Girls.
+Bruce Braybrooke became the drummer in The Beautiful Girls.

-James Fletcher is now working as a news reporter for the BBC Radio in London.
+James Fletcher became a news reporter for the BBC Radio in London.

-There are currently no plans for a reunion; however, Fletcher has said that nothing is impossible when it comes to a gig.
+They had no plans for a reunion; however, Fletcher has said that nothing is impossible when it comes to a gig.

 Andrew Hansen, Tom Gleeson and Cameron Bruce appeared together on an episode of GNW on 19 October 2009 playing in the segment, Strange but True.